 Jerry Sonnenberg is a Colorado native who has been farming and ranching since 1979.
-Because of his agriculture background and experience in Colorado’s land and water issues, Jerry has previously served as a Colorado Farm Bureau Board of Director, a Republican River Conservation District Board of Director and on Colorado Water Congress Policy Committee.
+Because of his agriculture background and experience in Colorado’s land and water issues, Jerry has previously served on the Colorado Farm Bureau Board of Directors, the Republican River Conservation District Board of Directors, and on Colorado Water Congress Policy Committee.
 Jerry also held the position of President for the Coloradan’s for Conservation and Development.

 After his first three years in the Legislature, he was awarded the ”Colorado Farm Bureau Pinnacle Award”; ”2008 Colorado Representative Of The Year” awarded by Green Industries of Colorado; twice he has garnered the “ Guardian of the Taxpayers” by the Colorado Union of Taxpayers; he has been awarded the “Common Sense In The Courtroom” four consecutive years awarded by the Colorado Civil Justice League; “Legislator of the Year” awarded twice by both Colorado Association of Conservation Districts and Colorado Corn Growers.
 Sonnenberg was also awarded ”Friend of Farmers Union” by Rocky Mountain Farmers Union and Legislator of the Year from the Colorado Outfitters Association.